What a New Generation Really Thinks About Christianity

 Outsiders view Christianity in our society as “not being what it was meant to be” – that Christians “no longer represent what Jesus had in mind”.
 In their eyes, we have become “a church infatuated with itself” and they feel as though we have “lost our heart for those outside the faith”.
 These are disheartening remarks and perceptions.
 Kinnaman concedes, the issues are complex and it may not always be our fault but, if we don’t deal with our part of the problem, we will fail to connect with a new generation.

 - We have become famous (or infamous) for what we oppose rather than what we are for.
-Abortion, end-of-life issues, homosexuality, gay marriage and capitol punishment are all issues over which we have gone to war, in a manner of speaking.
-Demonstrators holding up hurtful signs, ministers spewing hateful rhetoric to gain interviews and Christian candidates for office using press conferences to denigrate their opponents are all acts of a cultural war.
+Abortion, end-of-life issues, homosexuality, gay marriage, and capital punishment are all issues over which we have gone to war, in a manner of speaking.
+Demonstrators holding up hurtful signs, ministers spewing hateful rhetoric to gain interviews, and Christian candidates for office using press conferences to denigrate their opponents are all acts of a cultural war.

 - We may have become too political?
 The perception is that Christians are primarily motivated by a political agenda and to promote right-wing politics.
 Our Christian candidates for office scare outsiders.
 They’re fearful that we will attempt to legislate morality.
 Do we remember the temperance movement and Prohibition?
 It was a disaster – giving rise to an empire of organized crime the impact of which we are still feeling today.
 We do not change behavior by demanding it with laws.

 Peter counseled the leaders of the early church about placing the yoke of the law upon the neck of the people that neither they nor their ancestors were able to bear (Acts 15:10).
-It seems that the church’s inclination was the same back then as it is now.
+It seems that the church’s inclination today is the same as it was back then.
 We can’t bear the weight of our own rules.
 We preach traditional family values and half the marriages in the church end in divorce, that’s problematic.
 We take a stand against sexual immorality and half the Christian men surveyed said that they look at pornography.
 Behavior is changed when there is a change of heart.
 A change of heart doesn’t take place as the result of a heavy hand but of a soft touch.

 People outside the church seem to be having conversations that we inside should be having but are afraid to do so.
 Let’s talk about doubt.
 Why don’t we get the issues of human sexuality out on the table?
 If we start talking about what scares us, what we’re doing behind closed doors what goes on in the world of our thoughts, maybe we’ll begin to be honest about a lot of things we’re not honest about now.
 Maybe then we’ll begin to confess to one another and we’ll discover that we all struggle with the same stuff.
 The fear of being ostracized at church will give way to a spirit of openness and forgiveness.
 You know what, that is one thing we are desperately in need of – forgiveness, and there is nothing unchristian about that.